 Can My Child Overcome ADHD?

-Children with ADHD/ADD struggle in school, with friends, and at home because of the mode in which their brain is operating.
-ADHD/ADD is caused by a brain pattern that is running too slow (underactive as described in the picture to the right).
-The slow processing speed causes distractibility, lack of focus, difficulty staying on task, forgetfulness and difficulty following through on intended tasks.
+Child ADHD not only impacts the child who has it, but their whole family.
+Children with ADHD/ADD struggle in school, with friends, and at home.
+This is because of the mode in which their brain is operating.
+ADHD is caused by a brain that is running too slow (underactive as described in the picture to the right).
+The slow processing speed causes lack of focus and difficulty staying on task.
+Forgetfulness and difficulty following through on intended tasks happens too.
 This pattern can also lead to anxiety over time and can make it very difficult for children to reach their full potential.

-This brain map can be changed and improved.
+This brain map shows the brain pattern that is at the root of ADHD.
+It can be changed and improved.
 When the slowness is reduced, your child’s mind and body become calmer and more focused.
-Their performance in school at ability to get themselves organized at home increase while their mood improves from being successful.
+Their performance in school improves.
+Their ability to get organized at home increases while their mood improves from being successful.

 Studies also show that if ADHD is not properly treated during childhood, ADHD will persist for life.
 Children with ADHD grow up to have a higher incidence of big problems in adulthood such as the inability to get and keep a job, substance abuse and addiction, and even higher rates of incarceration.